If you’re new to competing in swim meets, we’ve got the perfect list of helpful swimming terminology and swim meet FAQs.

 Swim meet events do not typically run by the clock.
 Swim meets begin at a designated time, and proceed through the event list in consecutive order, regardless of how long it takes.
 It is up to you to know what events and heats you are competing in, and to be aware of the pace in which the meet is running at.

 Look to the meet scoreboard (where the times for each swimmer appear) to see the event number and heat number, and cross-check with your heat sheet to understand when your events are.

 Confused?
 Ask someone on the pool deck for help in understanding what heat it is.

 What if I need/want to cancel an event?

 That’s perfectly fine!
-Although we like to encourage our athletes to push themselves and swim through their nerves, sometimes you just have to cancel or skip an event.
 You might not get a refund on your meet fee, but the heat will just go on without you in the lane.

 Can I change my events?

 Yes!
 Meets typically change the event and heat schedule up to 1 hour in advance of the meet start time.
 Try your hardest to make all changes at least 1 day in advance of the meet.
 Once the meet has started, you cannot change your events or heats.

 I placed in an event, where do I pick up my medal/ribbon?

 Most meets have an award ceremony at the conclusion of the meet.
 We encourage you to stay at the meet until the end, and cheer for those who cheered you on earlier in the day!